learning-zone/python-basics/README.md

 #### Q. How is a Python class created?
 #### Q. How is a Python class instantiated?
 #### Q. How does a function return values?
-#### Q. What happens when a function doesn't have a return statement?
-Is this valid?
+#### Q. What happens when a function does not have a return statement?
 #### Q. How do you create a dictionary which can preserve the order of pairs?
 #### Q. Can you use mutable Data Structure as key in Dictionaries?
 #### Q. What is difference between tuple and list?
 Where will you use tuple and where will you use list?